Philip Carey: Career

 Carey served in the United States Marine Corps, was wounded as part of the ship's detachment of the USS Franklin during World War II, and served again in the Korean War.

 Carey's acting career began in 1950.
 One of his earliest roles was Lt. (jg) Bob Perry in John Wayne's Operation Pacific.
-Carey also made appearances in films such as I Was a Communist for the FBI (1951), This Woman Is Dangerous with Joan Crawford (1952), The Nebraskan (1953), Calamity Jane with Doris Day (1953), They Rode West (1954), Pushover (1954), Mister Roberts (1955), The Long Gray Line (1955), Port Afrique with Pier Angeli (1956), and Monstroid (1979).
+Carey also made appearances in films such as I Was a Communist for the FBI (1951), This Woman Is Dangerous with Joan Crawford (1952), The Nebraskan (1953), Calamity Jane with Doris Day (1953), They Rode West (1954), Pushover (1954), Mister Roberts (1955), The Long Gray Line (1955), Port Afrique (1956), and Screaming Mimi (1958).

 In 1956, Carey starred on the NBC series Tales of the 77th Bengal Lancers.
 Carey's character was portrayed as Canadian because Carey reportedly could not master a British accent.
-He played the character Dr. Simon Battle, gunfighter turned doctor in the outstanding 1961 episode of The Rifleman "Death Trap".
+He played the character Dr. Simon Battle, gunfighter turned doctor in the outstanding 1961 episode of The Rifleman S3 E33 "Death Trap".
 In 1961, he guest-starred in an episode of The Asphalt Jungle.

 In a following 1962 episode, "Johnny Brassbuttons", Carey plays Marshal Frank Nolan assigned to bring back to justice a Native Indian accused of conspiracy to commit murder.

 Carey had played Custer himself in The Great Sioux Massacre (1965) and played Captain Myles Keogh at the Battle of the Little Big Horn in Walt Disney's Tonka in 1959.

 During this period, Carey also appeared on CBS-TV hit sitcom The Lucy Show.
 The episode entitled "Lucy and the Runaway Butterfly" was broadcast on April 22, 1963.
 In that installment, Carey played Howard McClay, a boyfriend of Lucy Carmichael's (played by Lucille Ball).

+In the 1970 tv series, Ironside, he guest starred with Vera Miles in a multi-part episode titled “Goodbye to Yesterday.”

-In 1971, Carey guest-starred on the landmark fifth installment of All in the Family, playing Steve, an ex–professional football player friend of Archie Bunker's, who tells Archie he is gay.
-The episode was entitled "Judging Books by Covers".
+In 1971, Carey guest-starred on the landmark fifth installment of All in the Family, playing Steve, an ex–professional football player friend of Archie Bunker's, who tells Archie that he is gay.
+The episode is titled "Judging Books by Covers".

 He also appeared in the low-budget horror film Monstroid in 1980.

 Carey became well known for a series of tongue-in-cheek television commercials for Granny Goose potato chips, in which he self-identified as "Granny Goose", portraying the company's spokesperson as a tough cowboy.

-A lifelong smoker, Carey was diagnosed with lung cancer in January 2006, and underwent chemotherapy.

-In late March 2007, he was announced to be leaving One Life to Live.
-He had appeared in one episode in 2003 and one episode of All My Children in 2004.
-He appeared in an additional nine episodes of One Life to Live between January 3, 2007, and May 16, 2007.
-Carey turned down an offer to go to recurring status with the show (although he nevertheless did, in fact, make several appearances on the show after his official exit in late 2007, including several appearances in July 2008, with his final appearance having been on December 29, 2008).
+One Life to Live

+Carey joined the cast of One Life to Live in 1980, originating the role of ruthless business tycoon Asa Buchanan.
+During his time portraying the patriarch of the Buchanan family, he became one of the most often-married characters in daytime television.
+In addition to One Life to Live, he also played the role in one episode of All My Children in 2003 and another in 2004.
+A lifelong smoker, he was diagnosed with lung cancer in January 2006, and underwent chemotherapy.